SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-02-150k-rus-dead-in-ukraine.md

 To be fair, this would be better from a statistical point of view if we also had Ukrainian casualty figures, preferably from the Ukrainians themselves as a reliable source.
-But, of course, there would be intense Russian scrutiny of those numbers to estimate the effictiveness of their tactics.
+But, of course, there would be intense Russian scrutiny of those numbers to estimate the effectiveness of their tactics.
 And nobody wants to help the invaders do better at invasion.

-So, one-sided as it is, these seem to be about the best data we'll get unless there's a UN investigation post-war, or a war crimes investigation, or somethint of that order.
+So, one-sided as it is, these seem to be about the best data we'll get unless there's a UN investigation post-war, or a war crimes investigation, or something of that order.

 ## The grim facts